Nokia Oyj (NOK) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Nokia Oyj (NOK) is $5.58, which is $2.04 above the current market price.
-The public float for NOK is 5.30B, and currently, short sellers hold a 0.29% ratio of that floaft.
-The average trading volume of NOK on September 19, 2023 was 16.55M shares.
+The average price recommended by analysts for Nokia Oyj (NOK) is $5.58, which is $2.08 above the current market price.
+The public float for NOK is 5.30B and currently, short sellers hold a 0.29% of that float.
+On September 22, 2023, NOK’s average trading volume was 16.50M shares.

 NOK’s Market Performance

-NOK stock saw an increase of -2.95% in the past week, with a monthly gain of 4.77% and a quarterly increase of -7.71%.
-The volatility ratio for the week is 1.19%, and the volatility levels for the last 30 days are 1.23% for Nokia Oyj (NOK).
-The simple moving average for the past 20 days is 0.23% for NOK’s stock, with a -9.69% simple moving average for the past 200 days.
+NOK stock saw an increase of -0.38% in the past week, with a monthly gain of 2.22% and a quarterly increase of -1.63%.
+The volatility ratio for the week is 1.27%, and the volatility levels for the last 30 days are 1.19% for Nokia Oyj (NOK).
+The simple moving average for the last 20 days is -1.32% for NOK stock, with a simple moving average of -10.08% for the last 200 days.

 Stock Fundamentals for NOK